tkubica12/dataplayground/notes/Databricks ML associate/2 - prepare features.md

 ```

 ## Automation with RFormula
-Another approach is to automate this with RFormula by providing columns and let system automatically deal with numerical and cathegorical features.
+Another approach is to automate this with RFormula by providing columns and let system automatically deal with numerical and categorical features.
 Than you will just use RFormula in pipeline instead of manually created VectorAssembler.

 ```python
 # We need string "label_column ~ feature1 + feature2 + feature 3"